sks316/mewtwo-bot/README.md

 # How to run the bot
 Oh...
 I didn't expect that.
 You actually wanna run it, huh?
 Some emojis won't work, but that's fine I guess...

+First, let's get something out of the way: Since this is the Beta bot, the prefix is different from normal - The Beta bot's prefix is **>!**.
+This is not reflected in the help commands or statuses of the bot.
+If that bugs you, change it yourself.

 Well, here's how to host it I guess
 ## Cloning the repo
 Just do a good ol `git clone` like so: